 Another memorable scene from the sci-fi show that’s said to take place inside the Bancroft house is the life-and-death battle between a married couple that’s organized for the enjoyment of the owners’ rich party guests.

 Said to be in a special battle arena Laurens Bancroft had created for the Suntouch House, the fight actually takes place at the TELUS Studio Theatre, that’s part of the UBC Chan Centre For The Performing Arts.

-More homes from popular shows
+More on-screen homes

 The Magic Ancestral Home of the Lockes in Netflix’s New Show, ‘Locke & Key’